 LKAB and LKAB Minerals source both minerals and other products from China; by volume, it is the most significant individual country outside of Sweden and with the most partnerships.
 The fourth annual Supplier Day was held in Shanghai at the beginning of May with 32 suppliers attending.
 Presentations, workshops and sharing of experiences were all parts of the agenda.

-Mrs. Lotta Liljelund, Counsellor and Head of the CSR Center of the Swedish Embassy in Bejing held a key note speech sharing her view on important topics and how to support suppliers on the environmental challenges they are facing.
-“Combatting air pollution is addressed as a major task for the political leadership” Mrs Liljelund said and continued “It is not about being either sustainable or profitable.
-Experience shows that sustainability is indeed a way to strengthen competitiveness, both for a country as a whole as well as for individual companies.
+Mrs. Lotta Liljelund, Counsellor and Head of the CSR Center of the Swedish Embassy in Bejing held a key note speech.
+She shared her view on important topics and how to support suppliers on the environmental challenges they are facing.
+“Combatting air pollution is addressed as a major task for the political leadership” Mrs Liljelund said.
+She continued “It is not about being either sustainable or profitable.
+Experience shows that sustainability is indeed a way to strengthen competitiveness.
+This applies both to a country as a whole as well as to individual companies.
 Responsible business is good business”.

-”We only work with the suppliers that meet our criteria and are showing commitment to developing improvement areas.
-We cannot reach all our targets and improvement efforts right away, but we do believe that if we put our hands together we could create a better tomorrow”, Anders concluded.
+“We only work with the suppliers that meet our criteria and are showing commitment to developing improvement areas.
+We cannot reach all our targets and improvement efforts right away.
+However, we do believe that if we put our hands together we could create a better tomorrow”, Anders concluded.